gboehl/dynare/doc/manual/source/the-model-file.rst

     used if the target shows up in level in the auxiliary model, equation (A.74) in *Brayton et alii (2000)*.

+    .. option:: auxname = STRING

+    Name the auxiliary variable, created by the preprocessor, that will define the expectation term in the PAC equation.

 .. operator:: pac_expectation (NAME_OF_PAC_MODEL);